 Another famous house in this neighborhood is from the TV show Full House.
 They also used just the outside of the house at 1709 Broderick Street.
 The story line for this show was also set in San Francisco and each episode featured both this house and the famous Alamo Square neighborhood.
 Because they used Alamo Square in every show, many people think this house is located there.
 Instead, it's located in the beautiful Pacific Heights San Francisco neighborhood.

-The final famous house in this district is the house used in Mrs. Doubtfire.
+The final famous house near this district is the house used in Mrs. Doubtfire.
 This one is located at 2640 Steiner Street.
-They also used just the outside and dozens of people stop by everyday for a quick photo.
+They also used just the outside and dozens of people stop by every day for a quick photo.

 If you want to see even more of the places where movies and TVs were filmed in San Francisco, then you should check out the Half Day Movie Tour.
 On this tour, your local guide will take you to see where movies such as Mrs. Doubtfire, Basic Instinct, Vertigo and Milk were filmed.
 In addition, you will also get the chance to see the island where Clint Eastwood said his now famous line "Make my day" in Sudden Impact.
 It's a fun way to see a different side of San Francisco.